sharpton/shotmap/README.md

 3. Split each metagenome file into a set of smaller files to improve parallelization.
 These files are located in the ffdb/sample/raw/ subdirectory.
 4. Predict protein coding seqeunces in each metagenome.
-ShotMAO software can currently run one of three different gene prediction methods: six-frame translation via transeq (6FT); 6FT, but splitting on stop codons (6FT_split), and prodigal.
+ShotMAP software can currently run one of three different gene prediction methods: six-frame translation via transeq (6FT); 6FT, but splitting on stop codons (6FT_split), and prodigal.
 The results are stored in the ffdb/sample/orfs/.
 5. Search all metagenomic predicted peptides against each target in a shotMAP formatted search database.